SwiftERM Hyper-personalisation for ecommerce email marketing

 3. Create more effective messaging, targeting & nurturing

-Segment your customer base by CLV so that you can improve the relevance of your marketing with more personalised messaging.
+You can segment your customer base by CLV so that you can improve the relevance of your marketing with more personalised messaging. *Although this has now been overtaken by AI hyper-personalisation.

 A useful variable to use here would be the types of products you market to your customers from different segments.